/ 04.11.19

 However, it's not all bad news.
 With so much bad press and the gradual emergence of Web 3.0, it may not be long until there is a seachange in both attitude and opportunity!

-At SOAK, we work with data every day of the week.
+At Soak, we work with data every day of the week.
 Not in a sinister or divisive way, but constructively, to tell stories and build experiences that enlighten and educate people.
 So, we're genuinely excited about Web 3.0 and the many opportunities that will come with it.

 Web 2.0 predominantly focused on users' interaction with others.
 Web 3.0 or the Semantic Web, will allow us to focus more on the users themselves by delivering them more accessible and relevant content.